MediaCrush/MediaCrush/README.md

 Install the Python modules:
     pip install -r requirements.txt

+Review the config.ini.sample file and rename it as config.ini.

 If everything went according to plan, you can now run the development server with debug capabilities by executing:
     python app.py